sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/bug-report/index.md

 description: When you create a bug report for a sitespeed.io project, there are a couple of things that you can do to help us.
 keywords: issues, bug, sitespeed.io, sitespeed, browsertime
 image: https://www.sitespeed.io/img/sitespeed-2.0-twitter.png
-twitterdescription: You can use Firefox, Chrome and Chrome on Android to collect metrics.
+twitterdescription: When you create a bug report for a sitespeed.io project, there are a couple of things that you can do to help us.
 nav: documentation
 category: sitespeed.io
 ---